-In the comfort and security of their own homes, seniors who are frail or unable to regularly leave home without support can remain engaged and socially connected through DOROT programs.
+In the comfort and security of their own homes, seniors who are unable to regularly leave home without support or those staying home to stay safe during COVID-19 can remain engaged and socially connected through DOROT programs.
 These activities and services are designed for older adults living in Manhattan from 59th to 125th Streets on the West Side, and from 14th to 96th Streets on the East Side.
 We also serve Westchester County.

 A member of our social work team visits with each older adult who wishes to participate in our in-home programs.
 Our skilled social workers are proud to also provide vital support to older adults who join our programs.